kudige/homecam/README.md

 docker run --rm -p 9000:9000 homecam --frontend-only --port 9000 --backend host:8091
 ```

+The `--backend` option causes the frontend to proxy both `/api/` and `/media/` requests to the given host and port.

 The repo also includes a `deploy/docker-compose.yml` which can be used in place of `docker run`.
 Supply environment variables via an `.env` file and pass options with the `command` field.

 ## Configuration